-Heading back to work and feeling jealous your helper gets to spend more time with your baby than you?
+Working mums - ever feel jealous that your domestic helper gets to spend more time with your baby than you?
 Here's how you can deal with the green-eyed monster within...

 I always knew going back to work after having a baby would be hard.
-What I didn’t factor on was how hard it would be to hand over my baby to my helper.
-Don’t get me wrong: I love my helper and absolutely appreciate everything she does for us.
-She’s a regular superwoman and has become such a big part of our family.
-But there’s also this little niggle inside of me: does my baby love our helper more than he loves me?
+What I didn’t factor in was how hard it would be to hand over my baby to my helper and see how strong their relationship became.
+Don’t get me wrong: I love my domestic helper and absolutely appreciate everything she does for us.
+She’s a real-life superwoman and has become such a big part of our family.
+But there’s also this little niggle inside of me that my child prefers our helper to me.
+So what now?

-I remember my first week of work, when I was adjusting to full-time employment after a long break out the workforce.
-It was hard to say goodbye in the mornings and switch out of mum mode; I’d get choked up from the whirlwind of emotions – sadness, guilt and anxiety to name a few.
-All I wanted was a big squeezy cuddle to get my final baby fix for the day, but when I went over to pick him up, he flat out refused my affection.
+I remember my first week of work, when I was adjusting to full-time employment after a long break from the workforce.
+It was hard to say goodbye to the kids in the mornings and switch out of mum mode.
+I’d get choked up from the whirlwind of emotions – sadness, guilt and anxiety, to name a few.
+All I wanted was a big squeezy cuddle to get my final baby fix for the day.
+But when I went over to pick him up, he flat out refused my affection.
 In fact, he squealed with rage and reached out instead for our helper.
 Gah.
 It was like a knife to the heart!
+‘Child prefers helper’ evidence, right there.

 It’s normal to feel jealous at first

 You wouldn’t be human if you didn’t feel a flutter of jealousy when your child saves their most adoring expressions and biggest giggles for your helper.
-After all, she’s the one who spends a big chunk, if not all, of the day with your baby, so it’s only natural they develop a strong bond.
+After all, she’s the one who spends a big chunk, if not all, of the day with your baby.
+It’s only natural they develop a strong bond.
 But don’t think you have to offer a rash ultimatum to your baby to be top of the pecking order.
-Instead, see the relationship between your bub and helper as a positive addition to your family dynamic.
+Instead, see the relationship between your child and maid as a positive addition to your family dynamic.

 See your helper as a parenting partner